paul-abbott/pegs.github.io/core/alice-m/index.md

 title: "Alice"
 ---

-# Alice  Mendalowitz
+# Alice  Mendelowitz

-This is where we might put some information about Alice's show. 'opening dates'
+This is where we will put information about Alice's show.

+*check spelling